roachhd/lanyon/_posts/net102-m1-intro.md

+---
+layout: post
+title: NET102 Intro
+description: "In this topic, we start making connections between our individual experiences and perspectives of the Internet with more universal, broader statements that can be made about the role the Internet plays in society and people's lives today."
+categories: [NET102]
+---

-Internet Studies 102 : The Internet and Everyday Life
+###### Internet Studies 102 : The Internet and Everyday Life

 ### Introduction: Studying the Internet